Chapter 7 Global and local spatial autocorrelation

 In this session we are going to discuss ways in which you can quantify the answer to this question.
 We will discuss measures of global spatial autocorrelation, which essentially aim to answer the degree to which areas that are near each other tend to be more alike.
 We say global because we are interested in the degree of clustering not on the location of the clusters.
 Later we will also cover techniques to identify local clusters of autocorrelation, but for now we will focus in quantifying whether areas are (on average) alike their neighbours.

-Previously I asked whether areas are alike their neighbours or to areas that are close.
+Previously we asked whether areas are similar to their neighbours or to areas that are close.
 But what is a neighbour?
 Or what do we mean by close?
 How can one define a set of neighbours for each area?
-If we want to know if what we measure in a particular area is similar to what happens on its neighbouring areas, we need to establish what we mean by a neighbour.
+If we want to know if what we measure in a particular area is similar to what happens on its neighbouring areas, we first need to establish what we mean by a neighbour.

 There are various ways of defining a neighbour.
-We can say that two areas are neighbours if they share boundaries, if they are next to each other.
+Most rely on topological or geometrical relationships among the areas.
+First, we can say that two areas are neighbours if they share boundaries, if they are next to each other.
 In this case we talk of neighbours by contiguity.
-By contiguous you can, at the same time, mean all areas that share common boundaries (what we call contiguity using the rook criteria, like in chess) or areas that share common boundaries and common corners, that is, that have any point in common (and we call this contiguity using the queen criteria).
+Contiguous can, at the same time, mean all areas that share common boundaries (what we call contiguity using the rook criteria, like in chess) or areas that share common boundaries and common corners, that is, that have any point in common (and we call this contiguity using the queen criteria).
+When we use this criteria we can refine our definition by defining the intensity of neighbourliness “as a function of the length of the common border as a proportion of the total border” (Haining and Li 2020, 89).
+Given that in criminology we mostly work with irregular lattice data (such as police districts or census geographies), the queen criteria makes more sense.
+There is little theoretical justification for why, say, a police district would only exhibit dependence according to the rook criteria.

-When defining neighbours by contiguity we may also specify the order of contiguity.
-First order contiguity means that we are focusing on areas immediately contiguous.
-Second order means that we consider neighbours only those areas that are immediately contiguous to our first order neighbours (only the yellow areas in the figure below) and you could go on and on.
+When defining neighbours by contiguity, we may also specify the order of contiguity.
+First order contiguity means that we are focusing on areas immediately contiguous (those in dark blue in the figure below).
+Second order means that we consider neighbours only those areas that are immediately contiguous to our first order neighbours (the light blue areas in the figure below) and you could go on and on.
 Look at the graphic below for clarification:

 You will come across the term spatial weight matrix at some point or, using mathematical notation, \(W\).
 Essentially the spatial weight matrix is a \(n\) by \(n\) matrix with ones and zeroes (in the case of contiguity-based definitions (v.s. distance-based)) identifying if any two observations are neighbours or not (1 or 0).
-You can think of the spatial weight matrix as a new data table that we are constructing with our definition of neighbours (whether that be rook or queen definition).
+You can think of the spatial weight matrix as a new data table that we are constructing with our definition of neighbours (whichever definition that is ).

 How can we build such a matrix?
 To illustrate, let’s focus on Manchester’s City Centre.
 Calculating a spatial weights matrix is a computationally intensive process, which means it takes a long time (especially in older laptops…!).
 The larger area you have (which will have more LSOAs) the longer this will take.